HorrorOfPartyBeach/xmas-cheer-generator/README.md

 I would also like to add a search element so users could try different festive searches such as "Hot Cocoa" or "Christmas Lights", but I need to think about how to limit this search to just a Christmas or seasonal theme.

 Testing, possibly using Jest or Cyprus, is also in my future plans and an accessibility audit using automated and manual testing.

+I am also considering adding Sass or Less to the project.